Scuba Diving in Andaman Nicobar

 The best time to visit Neil Island is from October to April when the weather is pleasurable.
 Most of the people preferring to come here plan their Andaman trip during this time.
 It is located at a distance of 30 kilometres from the main islands of the Andamans and is known for some of the most unique sights.

-Top dive sites in Neil Island
+Top Dive Sites in Neil Island

 • Rocky’s